cloud-gov/cg-site/_docs/getting-started/code-samples.md

 #### Deploy a Hello World app

-Now that you have your account and the CLI installed, let’s download the "Hello World" samples, choose one, connect to cloud.gov and "push" the application code.
+Now that you have your account and the CLI installed, let’s download the "Hello World" samples, choose one, connect to Cloud.gov and "push" the application code.

-##### Download the Hello World code examples from cloud.gov's GitHub repository
+##### Download the Hello World code examples from Cloud.gov's GitHub repository

 If you have Git installed: